Tianrong Wu

 Axonometric

 Wuhan is a city with a history of over 3,000 years, divided by the Yangtze River.
-While the river has contributed to the city's development, it has also created a barrier to interaction between Wuhan’s three districts.
+While the river has contributed to the city's development, it has also created a barrier to interaction between Wuhan's three districts.
 Since the 1950s, several bridges have been built to improve transportation and support economic growth.
-In the future, plans for bridges that include residential areas may help to further enhance connectivity.
+In the future, plans for bridges that include residential areas may help further enhance connectivity.

 Variants